aexol-studio/axolotl/Readme.md

 Packages to support integration between different schemas.
 It means that it should be easy set up multiple schemas and runtime for one backend

 ### To do
-- [] try to implement graphql-yoga adapter as a presentation that listen based frameworks can work with axolotl too
+- [x] try to implement graphql-yoga adapter as a presentation that listen based frameworks can work with axolotl too
 - [] write documentation
-- [] provide option to bootstrap an axolotl project
+- [] implement e2e testing functionality that takes, query, headers, result and runs the test
+- [] create command to use npx @aexol-studio/axolotl https://github.com/facebook/create-react-app/blob/main/packages/create-react-app/createReactApp.js here is the good example